-For children, I use weekly play therapy coupled with monthly parent sessions.
+For children, I typically provide weekly individual therapy coupled with monthly parent sessions.
 I also find that working with teachers can have a profound impact.
 Depending on the presenting problem, I tend to focus on symptom reduction and guiding healthy child development.
-I provide an accepting environment whereby the child feels able to explore and develop the self while also learning important skills such as coping strategies, self-regulation, and empathy.
-Parent training focuses on managing behaviors and supporting healthy development through an authoritative approach which thoughtfully combines warmth and love with firm boundaries and consistency.
+I establish an accepting environment whereby the child feels able to explore and develop the self while also learning important skills such as coping strategies, self-regulation, and empathy.
+Parent training focuses on useful ways to manage behaviors and support healthy development through an authoritative approach.
+This approach thoughtfully balances warmth and love with firm boundaries and consistency.
 I help parents take extra care in tending to difficult behaviors and unique temperaments through strategies such as priming, structure, positive reinforcement, consistency and follow through.

 For adults, IQ, memory, and processing speed evaluations can also be done.
 The complexity of the evaluation will be determined at intake, but generally involves 2 interview hours, 3-5 testing hours, 3 report hours, and 1 hour for a review of the report.

 Groups are for kids ages 4-11 and focus on building social skills, developing empathy for others, managing frustration in the classroom, and practicing appropriate coping skills.
 I also tend to focus on providing an overall positive and accepting space for children who often feel left out or misunderstood.